 Nationally, each academic staff member trained spent on average a total of 10 days on training.
 Again, the acceptability of this figure depends on the type and purpose of the training - though 10 days per staff member means 10 days (or two working weeks) out of the classroom.
-Provincially, the figure is equal to the national average, at 10 working days.
-In this college, 3 working days per annum were spent on academic staff development.
+Provincially, the figure is very much higher, at 56 working days.
+In this college, 79 working days per annum are reported as being spent on training per person.
+This figure is exceptionally high and clearly incorrect.
+It has also skewed the provincial average upward to a level that is impossibly high.